Dan Grandér's Memorial Prize

 Tania have explored the role of PAK4 in normal organ development and cancer.
 She established two mouse models with PAK4 depletion in the mammary gland and in the pancreas and a counterpart mouse model with PAK4 overexpression in the mammary epithelium.
 Her data showed that PAK4 confers selective advantages to cancer cells by overcoming the senescence barrier and through a crosstalk between PAK4 and NF-κB signaling.
 The results are thus highlighting PAK4 as an attractive therapeutic opportunity in cancer.

-Nicholas (Nick) Valerie, Department of Laboratory Medicine Photo: Private
+Nicholas (Nick) Valerie.
+Photo: Private

 2018: Nicholas Valerie, Roles of NUDT5 and NUDT15 beyond oxidized nucleotide sanitation and their potential as therapeutic targets